stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 ```

 In other words, the sBTC holder will pay a pro-rata share of the missing BTC
 fees, or it will pay a single satoshi of it.
-An sBTC holder pays at most one
+An sBTC holder pays at most once
 per reward cycle.
 Eventually, as long as there is
 sBTC activity on-chain, the number of sBTC in circulation will be made equal to
-the number of satoshis in the peg wallet.
+the number of satoshis in the sBTC wallet.
 If this fails to happen by the end of
 the reward cycle, then the sBTC system freezes and a Stacker may need to
-manually pay BTC into the peg wallet to recover the fee (see "System Recovery
+manually pay BTC into the sBTC wallet to recover the fee (see "System Recovery
-from Frozen Peg").
+from Frozen Wallet").

 ### Restarting In-Flight Transactions

-If a peg hand-off happens while there are in-flight redemption transactions, then the old
+If a BTC-transfer happens while there are in-flight redemption transactions, then the old
 Stackers must double-spend the in-flight redemption transactions.
 The `.sbtc`
 contract identifies which in-flight redemption transactions would be affected by
-observing which UTXOs the peg-transfer transaction consumes.
+observing which UTXOs the BTC-transfer transaction consumes.
 Each affected in-flight
 redemption transaction would be marked as cancelled, and the user's sBTC
 unlocks.
 The user will need to try the request again.

 ### Failure Modes and Recovery

-The peg-transfer can fail in the following ways:
+The BTC-transfer can fail in the following ways:

 * The user sends BTC to an old wallet address, based on an old redeem script.
 In
   this case, the redeem script terms automatically guarantee that the user's BTC
 becomes spendable to them after a timeout happens.

 * No blocks get mined in the prepare phase.
 In this case, the old Stackers
-  proceed with the peg hand-off as soon as block-mining is back online.
+  proceed with the BTC-transfer as soon as block-mining is back online.
 If this
 takes until after the prepare phase, then the sBTC system freezes (see below).

 * Miners do not mine new stackers' votes.
 This is ameliorated by having the